-As revealed in Express (Issue 2), much of the machine's innards have been sourced from Flare Technology.
-Flare already had much of the hardware up and running by last July but didn't have a concress deal with a manufacturer.
-Konix appreached the firm with its idea for a new console and work began.
-The Multi System incorporates the 18-bit 8086 processor, but common silicon is at the heart of the hardware Hard's Bilter and Olds Signal Processor have been integrated into an ultra large-claim integrated into an ultra large-claim conjunction with Plare by Christopher Signal Sig
+As revealed in Express (Issue 2). much of the machine's innards have been sourced from Flare Technology.
+Flare already had much of the hardware up and running by last July but didn't have a concrete deal with a manufacturer, Konix approached the firm with its idea for a new console and work began.
+The Multi System incorporates the 16-bit 8086 processor, but custom silicon is at the heart of the hardware.
+Flare's Blitter and Digital Signal Processor have been integrated into an ultra large-scale integration chip, designed in conjunction with Flare by Chris Green and Konix's team of engineers

-Holloway: Massive investment
+· Holloway: Massive investment